 Generally speaking, mold is a fungal growth that tends to spring up in moist areas.
 This means that leaky roofs, windows, and pipes are common culprits for mold growth.

 This fungal growth, although not likely to kill you, can have some adverse health effects.
-In addition to this, mold can eat its way through organic material such as paper and wood, making it dangerous to your home’s structure.
+In addition to this, mold can eat its way through organic materials such as paper and wood, making it dangerous to your home’s structure.

 Having said that, as long as you get the mold removed promptly, it probably won’t get the chance to do too much damage.